Philippines · tool

 Destination-specific tips

-- •Tap water is generally not safe to drink; rely on bottled water or filtered water for drinking and brushing teeth.
+- •Tap water is generally not safe to drink; stick to bottled or purified water.

-- •Dress modestly when visiting religious sites like churches.
-Shoulders and knees should be covered.
+- •Dress modestly when visiting churches or religious sites (cover shoulders and knees).